Aaina (1974 film): Plot

 Ram Shashtri, an upper Caste Hindu Brahmin, lives in a small village in India.
 He has a large family, consisting of his wife, Savitri, five daughters and three sons.
 Ram supports them, earning meagre wages, by performing prayers and last rites for the Hindu community.

 Ashok, (the son of the Village Mukhiya, Jagannath Rao), is in love with Shalini, the eldest Shashtri child, and wants to marry her.
-As the Rao's are of a much lower caste than the Shastri's, Ashok is told by his father that he cannot marry Shalini.
-After an argument with his dad, he joins the army, and a few weeks later, a telegram is sent to Jagannath informing him Ashok has been killed.
+As the Raos are of a much lower caste than the Shastri's, Ashok is told by his father that he cannot marry Shalini.
+After an argument with his dad, he joins the army, and a few weeks later, a telegram is sent to Jagannath informing him that Ashok has been killed.

-As Ram's work dwindle and he can no longer sustain his family, Savitri attempts to poison the entire family, but Shalini stops her in time.
+As Ram's work dwindles and he can no longer sustain his family, Savitri attempts to poison the entire family, but Shalini stops her in time.
 She gets a job and is able to support her family.
 Her brother, Gautam, wants to be a doctor, while her sister, Poorna, wants to be a singer.
-Her siblings need for schooling causes Shalini to make the choice to leave her village for Poona.
+Her siblings' need for schooling causes Shalini to make the choice to leave her village for Poona.

 Her brother's need for admission to medical school comes at the cost of her dignity and innocence.
 The family, though are left in the dark.
-Shalini gets a ‘raise’ and an offer for a bigger pay raise if she re-locates to the capital, Delhi.
+Shalini gets a ‘raise’ and an offer for a bigger pay raise if she relocates to the capital, Delhi.
 She sends plenty of money so her dad no longer has to work, and her siblings can carry on with their respective studies.

 It's in Delhi, when late one night when a knock on Shalini's door, who was expecting a client, leads to a shocking truth.
 Ashok, alone in a new city and wanting company, was told to go to an address where he could find a prostitute.